Celebrating Ten Years of NighthawkNYC.com!

 Standing in 7th Avenue South at the intersection of Greenwich Avenue and West 11th Street, facing south, July, 2019.
 It HAS to be somewhere in this picture, right?
 No. There are countless triangular corners in the West Village, but this view is the most likely to contain it, I think.
 Click for full size.

-As I stood in the middle of 7th Avenue South (NOT recommended) there were no fewer than TWELVE triangular corners around me!
+As I stood in the middle of 7th Avenue South (NOT recommended), looking into the heart of what was Edward Hopper’s New York (turn left at #3 and it’s a mere one Avenue and 4 blocks from his home, shown above), there were no fewer than TWELVE triangular corners around me!
+Edward Hopper knew each and every one of them well.
 Those familiar with Manhattan know that almost all of it north of 14th Street is a grid made up almost exclusively of rectangles.
 Below 14th Street, “old Manhattan” streets wind seemingly with minds of their own, interrupted here and there with a semblance of uptown’s rectangular regularity.
 The triangular corners we see in Nighthawks are everywhere.
 WHERE to begin?

 The former Two Boots Pizzeria, #11 in the picture above, is from the right period, but its building goes straight up, so I ruled it out quickly.
 Nothing feels “right” to me about it.